 - etc. (for ex., they even reject the 2018 evidence that Solomon indeed made the gates found in Israel)

-* Indicators of the 24-Hour Creation Days; The above (like the Gap Theory observations below) is a list of the consequences that result from rejecting normal-length days of creation.
+* List of Indicators of 24-Hour Creation Days; The above (like the Gap Theory observations below) is a list of the consequences that result from rejecting normal-length days of creation.
 A direct way of showing that these Genesis Days equaled 24 hours include observing that:

 - On Day Four the sun and moon were to rule over the day and night, virtually mandating literal days 4, 5, and 6